 M365 Changelog: Releasing Fluid live components in Teams chat

-MC270177 – Updated October 28, 2021: Microsoft has updated the rollout timeline below.
-Thank you for your patience.
+MC270177 – Updated August 03, 2021: Microsoft has updated the post with Additional Information with details for managing this feature.
+Thank you for patience.

 Co-authoring content in Teams just got easier.
 Now you can send a chat message containing a live component that can be edited inline—in real time—by everyone in the chat.